wseaton/minijinja-vault/README.md

-# MiniJinja Vault
+# MiniJinja Vault Plugin

-A Rust library that integrates MiniJinja templating with HashiCorp Vault.
+A Rust library that integrates MiniJinja templating with HashiCorp Vault at render time.

+Currently supported auth methods:

+- OIDC
+- AppRole

 ## Structure

 This workspace contains:

 - `minijinja-vault`: The core library
-- `minijinja-vault-example`: Example application showing usage
+- `examples`: Example applications showing usage

 ## Running the Example

 ```
-cd minijinja-vault-example
+cd examples/cli
 cargo run
 ```

 Make sure to set the required environment variables or create a `.env` file.
+The example assumes you have a running Vault instance to connect to.